 Why is the puzzle piece controversial?

 The puzzle piece has historically framed autism as a problem needing to be solved.
-This reinforces negative stereotypes and exclusionary narratives.
+This reinforces negative stereotypes and leaves out autistic voices.

 What is an alternative to the puzzle piece?